 I am typing this surrounded by my beautiful peas.
 I have some in the fridge, some on the counter and more on the vine waiting to be picked.
 Let me tell you there is nothing sweeter and more flavorful than a homegrown pea!

-Peas are every gardeners success story!
-You get to plant them when you are so anxious to get going in the spring but have to hold back in case of that late frost.
+Peas are every gardener’s success story!
+You get to plant them when you are so anxious to get going in the spring but have to hold back in case we get that late frost.
 Peas like it cool and wet so spring is the perfect time to plant them.
 I planted mine back in early March and the vines have grown to the top of their trellis and are loaded with sweet pea pods.

 I planted my Sugar Snap Peas directly outside in a loose soil in full sun with a plastic trellis for them to grow on that I attached to fence posting.
 Simple and Easy.
-I planted radishes along side to give me a crop while I waited for the peas to produce.
-This is another bonus to peas, because they grow up leaving you room around their base for you to plant lower growing crop, like radishes, lettuce or beets.
+I planted radishes alongside to give me a crop while I waited for the peas to produce.
+This is another bonus to peas because they grow up leaving you room around their base for you to plant a lower growing crop, like radishes, lettuce or beets.

 Peas are so healthy for you too.
 They contain Phytonutrients.
 What are Phytonutrients you ask?
 Its a substance found in plants that helps our bodies fight and prevent diseases.
 Especially protection from stomach cancer.
 Green peas also provide us with key antioxidant and anti-inflammatory benefits.

 So, not only are they easy to grow, easy to harvest, great for the soil, they are also great for you!